purpleKarrot Gedankenexperimente

 endif()

-Imagine you run this code on Windows and you get the output “System is Darwin”.
+Imagine running this code on Windows and seeing the output "System is Darwin".
 How is this possible?

 Let's have a look at the documentation of the if command: